A hyperelastic oscillatory Couette system: Generalization to Mooney--Rivlin solids

-Next, we employ a numerical time integration scheme to evolve the non-linear~\cref{eqn:mom_fluid_modal,eqn:mom_solid_modal}.
-We use a second order constant timestep method comprised of mixed Crank-Nicolson (implicit, for stability in the viscous updates) and explicit Nyström (midpoint rule) for the higher order time derivatives~\cite{hairer1991solving}.
-The \(n^{\textrm{th}}\) time level at \(t = n \Delta t\) is denoted by a superscript (\(n\)).
-First, the prescribed wall velocity is
+Armed with this spatial discretization, we employ a numerical time integration scheme to evolve the non-linear~\cref{eqn:mom_fluid_modal,eqn:mom_solid_modal}.
+Here, we use a second order constant timestepper (of timestep \( \Delta t\)) comprised of mixed Crank-Nicolson (implicit, for stability in the viscous updates) and explicit Nyström (midpoint) rule for the second-order time derivatives~\cite{hairer1991solving}.
+If we denote the \(n^{\textrm{th}}\) time level \(t = n \Delta t\) by a superscript \(n\), then the prescribed wall velocity takes the analytical form